Vermont Frequently Asked Questions

 - I am applying for SLP/Audiology licensure in Vermont.
 What tests are required?

-Applicants for licensure as an SLP or audiologist must pass the appropriate Praxis II subject assessment (SLP — test code 0330 or 5330; Audiology — test code 0341 or 5342).
+Applicants for licensure as an SLP or audiologist must pass the appropriate Praxis II subject assessment (SLP — test code 5330 through 8/31/2014 or 5331 beginning 9/1/2014; Audiology — test code 5342).
 In addition, applicants who wish to acquire the Educational Speech Language Pathology endorsement (required for work as an SLP in Vermont schools) must meet the passing scores for the Praxis I or Core tests explained previously.

 - I previously held a Vermont educator license and wish to reinstate it.
 Do I have to meet the testing requirements?